 SWONAP ensures that safe, decent and affordable housing is available to Native American families, creates economic opportunities for Tribes and Indian housing residents, assists Tribes in the formulation of plans and strategies for community development, and assures fiscal integrity in the operation of the programs.
 Join Our Mailing List.

-Service Area: Arizona, California, Nevada, New Mexico & Ysleta del Sur
+Service Area: Arizona, California, Nevada, New Mexico & Ysleta del Sur (TX)

 One North Central Avenue, Suite 600

 Telephone: (602) 379-7200

 500 Gold Avenue SW, 7th Floor, Suite 7301

 PO Box 906, Albuquerque, NM 87103-0906